 The locations chosen to receive transplanted cactus and yucca will be selected to maximize long-term survival of salvaged plants.
 Transplant sites will include sites where work is complete and/or where no impacts are anticipated, such as undisturbed margins of work areas or areas outside of but adjacent to the work area in undisturbed vegetation.

-Transplant sites will be located within the SCE ROW or 100-foot buffer.
+Transplant sites will be located within the SCE Right-of-Way or 100-foot buffer.
 When cactus and yucca are transplanted outside of Project disturbance areas, the prospective transplant site will be evaluated to determine if any existing undisturbed cactus and yucca are present.
 Salvaged plants will not be planted in areas with existing high densities of cactus and yucca plants to avoid potentially jeopardizing success through over-competition for resources.
 Care will be taken to ensure that each transplant site is similar to the plant’s original location with respect to slope, soil, soil texture, vegetation community, and degree of sun exposure.
 A desktop analysis and field survey will be conducted prior to conducting transplanting activities to facilitate avoidance of jurisdictional features, rare plant occurrences, and other sensitive resources (e.g., desert tortoise burrows, cultural resources).

 Transplant Preparation Methods